joemcgill/fs-tournament-results/readme.md

 ### Get current standings

-To return a list of current standings, based on number of wins, user the `playerStandings()` function.
+To return a list of current standings, based on number of wins, use the `playerStandings()` function.